William Lovell-Hewitt

 William Lovell-Hewitt (7 November 1901 – 5 October 1984) was an English cricketer active in the 1920s and 1930s.
 Born at Trowle Manor, Trowbridge, Wiltshire, Lovell-Hewitt was a right-handed batsman who bowled right-arm medium bowler who played the majority of his cricket in minor counties cricket, though he did make three appearances in first-class cricket.

+William Lovell-Hewitt is the great-grandfather of British Judoka Harry Lovell-Hewitt.

 Career

 Lovell-Hewitt made his debut in minor counties cricket for Wiltshire against Glamorgan in the 1920 Minor Counties Championship.
 He was a regular feature in the Wiltshire team throughout the 1920s, and by 1935 he had assumed the captaincy from Robert Awdry.
 Lovell-Hewitt captained the county until 1939, by which point he had appeared in 98 Minor Counties Championship matches.
 Lovell-Hewitt made three appearances in first-class cricket, all for a combined Minor Counties team, debuting against Oxford University in 1938, before making a second appearance against the same opposition in 1939, as well as appearing against the touring West Indians in that season.
 Lovell-Hewitt scored 175 runs in his three first-class appearances, averaging 35.00, and top-scoring with 92.
 This score came against Oxford University in 1939, with him also making a second half century in the match with 69.
 He captained the Minor Counties in all three of his matches.

 He died at Woodcote Park, Coulsdon, Surrey on 5 October 1984.